cylissama/Alien-Probe/README.md

+# Alien P.R.O.B.E
-# Alien P.R.O.B.E: an Android App Interface for Alien ALR-F800 RFID Reader
+an Android App Interface for the Alien ALR-F800 RFID Reader

-## Read the docs here https://cylissama.github.io/Alien-Probe/
+## Read the <a href="https://cylissama.github.io/Alien-Probe/">Docs<a>

 ## Project Overview